Call for Entries 2023:

-DOK.talent Award by Haus des Dokumentarfilms
+DOK.talent Award

-The pitch competition of DOK.talent Award (until 2021 'Pitch Award by Haus des Dokumentarfilms') offers students from our partner universities the opportunity to present their current projects to editors, producers and distributors in a speed pitch as part of the DOK.forum Marketplace.
+The pitch competition of DOK.talent Award, dontaed by ndF Entertainment GmbH, offers students from our partner universities the opportunity to present their current projects to editors, producers and distributors in a speed pitch as part of the DOK.forum Marketplace.
 At the same time, it gives the students valuable first contact with the industry and direct feedback on their projects.
-The best student project, including the most convincing pitch, receives the award, which is donated by the Haus des Dokumentarfilms Stuttgart and endowed with 2,500 euros in research funding.
+The best student project, including the most convincing pitch, receives the award, which is donated endowed with a research funding of 2.500€.
+As of 2024 our new award donor is ndF Entertainment GmbH.

 Submission and regulations